 Qiao Qiao turned back to Jacky.
 “Of course!”

-Jacky finally realized the strange thing that he couldn’t figured out before.
+Jacky finally realized the strange thing that he couldn’t figure out before.
 “And…why are you wearing skirts?
 Getting ready for some party again?”

 “Uh…” She had on this nervous look that it seemed impossible on her face.